Linda Lee Cadwell: Personal life

-She met Bruce Lee while she was attending Garfield High School, where Bruce came to give a kung fu demonstration; he was attending the University of Washington at the time.
+Cadwell met Bruce Lee while she was attending Garfield High School, where Lee came to give a kung fu demonstration; he was attending the University of Washington at the time.
 Eventually, she became one of his kung fu students when she was attending the University of Washington, studying to become a doctor.

-They married on August 17, 1964.
-Linda was a few credits short from graduation.
-They had two children, Brandon Lee and Shannon Lee.
-Bruce Lee died suddenly on July 20, 1973, of an allergic reaction to an analgesic.
+Cadwell's mother disapproved of the relationship due to Lee's ethnicity.
+They dated for about a year before they married on August 17, 1964.
+They had two children, Brandon (born 1965) and Shannon (born 1969).
+Lee died suddenly on July 20, 1973, of an allergic reaction to an analgesic.

-Linda married Tom Bleecker in 1988, and they divorced in 1990.
+Cadwell married Tom Bleecker in 1988, and they divorced in 1990.
+She married Bruce Cadwell in 1991, and they settled in southern California.

-On March 31, 1993, her son Brandon was accidentally shot to death by a prop gun while filming The Crow.
+On March 31, 1993, Brandon was accidentally shot to death by an improperly loaded prop gun while filming The Crow.

+In August 1993, Cadwell, filed a lawsuit against the filmmakers alleging negligence in the death of her son.
+The suit was settled two months later under undisclosed terms.

+Cadwell became a grandmother when her daughter Shannon, who married Ian Kessler in 1994, gave birth to a daughter in 2003.

 Books

 Cadwell wrote the 1975 book Bruce Lee: The Man Only I Knew (ISBN 0-446-89407-9), on which the 1993 feature film Dragon: The Bruce Lee Story was based.
 She was portrayed by actress Lauren Holly in the film adaptation.
 She also wrote the 1989 book The Bruce Lee Story (ISBN 0-89750121-7).